Understanding the impact of your deliveries

 The study

-Following the completion of the study, we saw the difference between emissions produced per kg of product shipped via both our current last-mile delivery methods and that of a typical catering butcher.
-We took these findings and built a calculator to continuously track and share emissions attributable to the transport of food in the last-mile.
+Following the completion of the updated study, we saw the difference between emissions produced per kg of product shipped via both our current last-mile delivery methods and that of a typical competitor.
+We took these findings and updated our calculator to continuously track and share emissions attributable to the transport of food in the last-mile.

 The results